MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates.md

 When you assign users a Compliance Manager role in the Microsoft Purview compliance portal, they can access all regulations by default (review the [Compliance Manager role types](compliance-manager-setup.md#role-types)).
 You can restrict user access to only certain regulations by managing user roles from a regulation's details page.
 Restricting access in this way can help ensure that users who play a role in overseeing compliance with particular regulations or standards have access only to the data and information they need to perform their duties.

-External users who need access for auditing or other purposes can also be assigned a role for viewing assessments and editing test data.
+External users who need access for auditing or other purposes can also be assigned a role for viewing regulations.
 You'll provide access to external individual by assigning them an Azure Active Directory (AD) role.
 Learn more about [assigning Azure AD roles](compliance-manager-setup.md#setting-permissions-in-azure-ad).

 #### Steps for granting access